rust-lang/rust/text/0000-static.md

 [motivation]: #motivation

 Currently, having references in `static` and `const` declarations is cumbersome due to having to explicitly write `&'static ..`.
-On the other hand anything but static is likely either useless, unsound or both.
 Also the long lifetime name causes substantial rightwards drift, which makes it hard to format the code to be visually appealing.